nguyenthai-duong/Deploying-RAG-on-Kubernetes-with-Jenkins-for-Legal-Document-Retrieval/README.md

 ```
 Now you can access Jaeger UI at `http://<your_domain_jaeger>/search`

-#### 3.2.
+#### 4.2.
 Monitoring with Loki and Prometheus, then deploy dashboard in Grafana
-Loki is used to collecting logs from k8s, beside of it, Prometheus is used to scrape metrics from k8s and llm's container.
-Because Prometheus scrape metrics from llm's container local, you need to add job for it in `./prometheus1/values-prometheus.yaml`
+Loki is used for collecting logs from Kubernetes, while Prometheus scrapes metrics from Kubernetes and the LLM’s container.
+Since Prometheus scrapes metrics from the LLM’s container locally, you need to add a job for it in `./prometheus1/values-prometheus.yaml`
 ```bash
 prometheus:
   prometheusSpec: